With almost 48,000 kilometres of track, Canada has one of the largest railways in the world.

 Studies show that it would cost $20 to $30 billion to build a high-speed rail line in the Quebec City-Windsor corridor.

 Only the federal government has deep enough pockets to pay for an initiative like this but it is reluctant to spend this kind of money, afraid that it will be left with a “white elephant” on its hands.

 The TGV’s detractors say that Canada’s population density is not comparable to that of China or the United States.
 They say the TGV would be financially viable and likely profitable, but certainly not cost-effective.

 Public opinion, however, is very much on the side of the TGV.
 The latest surveys on the matter show that about 80% of Canadians are in favour of building a high-speed rail.

 The two camps have arguing off and on for almost 50 years.

 CN Turbo Train – Rare Early Film

 Despite the problems with passenger trains in Canada, commuter trains, starting with Toronto’s famous GO trains, have been a huge success.
 Montreal’s commuter trains have also seen a sharp increase in ridership.
-Today, Toronto’s commuter trains clock up more than 16 million trips per year and Montreal’s, more than 15 million.
+There are now more than 47 million annual trips on Toronto’s commuter trains (2018) and more than 21 million (2017) in Montreal.